 With native auditing, you need to run a standalone tool each time you want to record user activity on a specific workstation.

-To view a video record, navigate to Reports | Windows Server | User Activity. → Select "All User Activity". → Click "View". → Specify the "From:" and "To:" dates. → Click "View Report". → Click on the desired time to play the video.
+- To view a video record, go back to the main Netwrix Auditor page and navigate to "Reports" → Expand the "Windows Server" section → Go to "User Activity" → Select "All User Activity" → Click "View" → Specify the "From:" and "To:" values → Click "View Report" → Click on the desired time to play the video.

-Netwrix Auditor for Windows Server delivers complete visibility into Windows Server changes by providing key details about each change, including the before and after values.
+",sans-serif;="" font-size:="" 10.5pt;"="">Netwrix Auditor for Windows Server delivers complete visibility into Windows Server changes by providing key details about each change, including the before and after values.
 It also provides video recording of user screen activity to deliver deep visibility into the activity of privileged users across critical systems— even systems that do not produce any logs.
 IT admins can search and replay the recording to drill down into details and ensure no activity goes unnoticed.
 This feature is invaluable for investigating the root cause of a security issue.